ygongdev/Ember-partial-codemod/README.md

 ## Todo ##
 1. Make sure `get-attributes` is correct for all use cases.
+2. ~~Need to ignore attributes as part of closure~~
-2. Find all the components that are consuming the current `partial` and convert them into the new `component` with the `attributes` passed in.
+3. Find all the components that are consuming the current `partial` and convert them into the new `component` with the `attributes` passed in.
-3. Write some tests
+4. Write some tests

 ## Contribution ##
 Any contribution is appreciated!